 A: Probate code 1850 states every conservatorship shall be reviewed by the court six months after the appointment, one year after the appointment and annually after that.
 An investigation is conducted annually for General conservatorships and every two years for Limited conservatorships.
 At those times, the court investigator will visit the conservatee and speak with the conservator and any other persons or agencies providing services to the conservatee.
 The investigator will prepare a report for the court so the court may determine if the conservatorship continues to be appropriate and in the best interest of the conservatee.

 It is required that you bring the Conservatorship Handbook with you to the class.
-It can be purchased for $20.00 from the Probate Clerk on the seventh floor.
-You may also send a written request by mail with a self addressed 9x12, postage paid envelope.
+It can be purchased for $20.00 from the Probate Clerk’s office on the first floor.
+You may also send a written request by mail with a self-addressed 9x12, postage paid envelope.
 The postage must be in the amount of $6.00 to ensure proper delivery.
+The book is also available online.

 Please bring a copy of your petition for appointment to the class; it will be helpful when completing your attendance sheet and you will need the attorney information during the class.